Does “do you know who I am” ever work well in South Dakota?

 That post is old enough I don’t have it actively on-line anymore, but others have referenced it.

 I’ve got other examples, as I’m sure some of you readers do as well.
-But really, as friendly and “South Dakota nice” as out state’s residents are, I also consider them to have very readily available “BS detectors” when it comes to someone elected to office trying to use a title (or former title) to buffalo them.
+But really, as friendly and “South Dakota nice” as our state’s residents are, I also consider them to have very readily available “BS detectors” when it comes to someone elected to office trying to use a title (or former title) to buffalo them.

 And really, I don’t know that I’ve ever seen such threats work.